ZahraMertens/RegExGist/README.md

-In the "Match an email" example we use the "escaping concept four times:
+In the "Match an email" example we use the "escaping a character" concept four times:

 /^([a-z0-9_`\.`-]+)@([\da-z`\.`-]+)`\.`([a-z`\.`]{2,6})$/